 Crisis counseling is a big commitment

-Crisis Counselors commit to 200 total hours of volunteering, serving a recommended 4 hours per week until 200 hours are reached.
+Crisis Counselors commit to volunteering 4 hours per week until 200 hours are reached.
 Ideally, we expect you to fulfill your commitment within one year.
 Before you begin as a counselor, you’ll also complete a training period to give you all of the expertise you need to successfully and empathetically navigate crisis intervention.

 This training is free for you, but it costs Crisis Text Line $1,008 to train each Crisis Counselor.
 We therefore need volunteers to see training through to the end and serve out their 200-hour commitment.